-17. Crisis Management
+Crisis Management

-While the Safety Officer will be managing operations of an on water incident - There may be other aspects of the incident which categorize it as a crisis and in these cases the Clubs Crisis plan is invoked.
+While the Incident Controller will be managing operations of an on-water incident, there may be other aspects of the incident which categorise it as a crisis and in these cases the Club's Crisis plan is invoked.

-In this situation the crisis is managed by the Highest Ranking Officer available.
+In this situation the crisis is managed by the Highest-Ranking Officer available, supported by experts who may continue working on the crisis independent of instruction.

-Ideally the General Manager will work with the Commodore, If either is not available are not available the next most senior flag officer or staff member will manage the crisis.
+Ideally the CEO will work with the Commodore, if either are not available the next most senior flag officer or staff member will manage the crisis.